saezlab/Factor_COSMOS/MOFA_to_COSMOS.md

 ![](MOFA_to_COSMOS_files/figure-gfm/Plot:%20Ligand-receptor%20activity%20estimates-1.png)<!-- -->

 Here, only activities higher than 2.5 or lower than -0.5 are kept (see straight lines in plot).
+This is an arbitrary theshold aimed at keeping a relativelly high number of interesting fetures to connect in the rest of the pipeline.
 Since at this point we are interested in the receptors, the names are adjusted accordingly and if there are multiple mentions of a receptor, its activity is calculated by the mean of the associated ligand-receptor interactions.

 ``` r
 ligrec_input <- ligrec_input[ligrec_input > 2.5 | ligrec_input < -0.5]